kilchenmann/kilchenmann/README.md

 ## Hi there I'm André

+Web and applications developer from Switzerland.
+I studied Cultural and Media Studies and Computer Science at the University of Basel and wrote my PhD thesis in Digital Humanities.

-Web developer from Switzerland.
-I got my PhD in media studies / digital humanitis from the University of Basel.
-Today I work as an archive computer scientist in Solothurn.
-I like good and functional design, create websites, and in my spare time I build my own furnitures, sew clothes, accessories and take photographs.
-The products are published on one of my [websites][website].
+Today I work as an archival computer scientist / digital archivist in Solothurn and deal with the long-term archiving of digital data.

+I like good and multi-functional design, I am interested in web technologies and frameworks and in my spare time I like to build my own furniture, sew clothes, accessories and take photographs.
+I publish these products in irregular intervals on my [websites][website] or on [Instagram](instagram).

 ## Connect with me